 African Americans represent only 9% of executive leadership roles at nonprofit organizations.
 According to a survey presented by the Council on Foundations, in 2020 people of color comprised 27% of full-time foundation staff and only 10% of those in CEO and leadership roles.

-Our President’s Fellows program is an initiative that seeks to address the disparity of African American males in nonprofit leadership and provide them with meaningful professional development experiences.
+Our President’s Fellows program is an initiative that seeks to increase diversity of male leadership within the philanthropic sector and provide them with meaningful professional development experiences.

 If you’re an African American male student attending Allen University, Benedict College, Claflin University, or South Carolina State University, we encourage you to participate in our year-long fellowship program.
 Fellows are exposed to variety of aspects of philanthropy, including grant making, financial management, community building, public policy and issue-driven initiatives.

 "This outstanding program has not only enriched my awareness of philanthropy but also the significance of professionalism, networking, the value of genuine friendship, and giving back to the communities.
 Now I can write a professional email in various ways, build strong future bonds with recruiters, make long-lasting relationships and give back to the community."